NonakaVal/MyObsidianSetup/SYSTEM/ASSETS/Dataview/@_dataview-efforts-tasks.md

 # Efforts
 ````tabs
 tab: Areas Tasks

 ```dataview
 TASK
 FROM "EFFORTS/09_AREAS"
-WHERE !completed AND !checked and type != "area_utils" GROUP BY file.name
+WHERE !completed AND !checked and type != "area_utils" and kanban-plugin != "board" GROUP BY file.name
-SORT file.mtime DESC
+SORT file.name DESC
 ```